- Height: 4-9 feet; 4-6-foot spread

 - Fruit: Brown fall capsule

-- Foliage: Showy yellow fall
+- Foliage: Deciduous, showy yellow fall

 - Landscape: Screen, specimen, border, native or rain garden, along ponds and swampy areas